-The Company provides trade execution and/or clearing services to ATM, Cowen Execution Services Limited ("CESL") and Cowen International Limited ("CIL"), affiliated broker-dealers, including providing introduced or omnibus clearance to their customers.
+The Company provides trade execution and/or clearing services to ATM and Cowen Execution Services Limited ("CESL"), affiliated broker-dealers, including providing introduced or omnibus clearance to their customers.
+Prior to the sale of Cowen Inc.'s prime brokerage business, the Company provided such services to Cowen International Limited ("CIL").